• Skip to primary navigation

 Even though the literal meaning of Sheer Khurma says that it must be made with dates, many families make this dessert without dates.
 Every family has their own favorite recipe for this dish.

-I wanted to share the authentic recipe which I got from my Pakistani friend's mom, who generously shared her recipe with me.
+I wanted to share the authentic recipe that I got from my Pakistani friend’s mom, who generously shared her recipe with me.
 You will find that this recipe is similar to the Hyderabadi sheer khurma.

-• How to make Sheer Khurma?
+Watch How to Make Sheer Khurma

 Why you'll love this recipe